 Some towns may use an article form for appropriations that does not name a source.
 An example could be "To see if the Town will vote to authorize the Selectmen to expend not more than \$20,000 for a storage shed for cemetery maintenance equipment, and to determine the source or sources of that sum."
 (Such an article could also ask "To see what sum the Town will vote to authorize the Selectmen to expend for a storage shed for cemetery maintenance, and to determine the source or sources of that sum.")
 Do not overlook the need to obtain a main motion or amendment that specifies a source, e.g., property taxation, motor vehicle excise taxes, or town surplus.
-The selectmen likely will have sources in mind.

-The concept of scope (discussed above) means that where an article does state a source of funding, the source ought not be changed to another one by amendment.
-For example, if an article proposes to raise a tax, the meeting ought not substitute taking the money from surplus or selling a town asset to raise cash.
+The selectmen likely will have sources in source of funding, the source may not be changed to another one by amendment.
+For example, if an article proposes to raise a tax, the meeting may not substitute taking the money from surplus or selling a town asset to raise cash.